 - Salt and pepper to taste

-- Heat the olive oil and cook the shrimp for two minutes on each side on medium heat.
-Do not over-cook the shrimp, or they will come out mushy.
-You want fresh and firm shrimp with a bite to them.
-Over-cooking makes them soft and not good!
+- Heat the olive oil and cook the shrimp for two minutes on each side over medium heat.
+Remove and keep warm.

-- Remove the shrimp and add the minced garlic to the skillet.
+- To the same skillet, add the minced garlic.
 There will be some bits and pieces of shrimp stuck to the bottom of the skillet.
 This is ok.
-Cook the garlic just for a couple of minutes.
+Cook the garlic just for about 30 seconds.
 If you feel you need to add a bit more oil, do so.

 - Add the Italian seasoning and red pepper flakes.
 They need to cook for a bit to release their flavor, just a couple of minutes more.

-- Reduce the heat to low, let the skillet cool down a bit and when the wine stops boiling, add the butter.
-If you add the butter to a very hot mixture, the solids in the butter will separate.
-We want a silky-smooth broth.
+- Reduce the heat to low, let the skillet cool down a bit and when the wine stops simmering, add the butter.
 Let the butter melt and incorporate it into the wine mixture.